public-key-cryptography/public-key-editor/README.md

-	the decryption method removes the padding / space chars appended to the message; the SavedEmails class was modified to sort the emails in chronological order and to view, save, or delete the at- tached files and edit the messages; the mail class was modified to save the message states in the user's mail directory by clicking on the message icons; an icon / font size error was corrected;
-	a file description error was corrected that caused the delete attached files to display the file descriptions in base-64 for unencrypted emails; a passphrase substring error was corrected in the mail class; and an error that caused the icons to reset to the unread state if a message was deleted was corrected.
+	the decryption method removes the padding / space chars appended to the message; the SavedEmails class was modified to sort the emails in chronological order and to view, save, or delete the at- tached files and edit the messages; the mail class was modified to save the message states in the user's mail directory by clicking on the message icons; an icon / font size error was corrected; a file description error was corrected that caused the delete attached files to display the file de- scriptions in base-64 for unencrypted emails; a passphrase substring error was corrected in the mail class; the sendmailframe font size was adjusted to make it the same size as the retrievemail frame font size and a line of code was removed from the mouse wheel listener that changed the size of the frame instead of the font if the control button was pressed and the mouse wheel was scrolled; an error in the readMessageStates method was corrected; and the SavedEmails class was modified to ap- pend the sender's from address to the saved messages even if they have attached files; and the ViewSavedEmailsListener class was modified so that it creates only one instance of the SavedEmails class or opens only one dialog box even if the user clicks more than once on the view saved emails menu item.